Absence of heating in a uniform Fermi gas created by periodic driving: Results

-In Fig.~\ref{fig:cf_vs_pulse}, we plot the condensate fraction (upper panel) and total number of atoms (lower panel) as a function of the rf Rabi frequency, at unitarity.
+In Fig.~\ref{fig:cf_vs_pulse}, we plot the condensate fraction (lower panel) and total number of atoms (upper panel) at unitarity, extracted from the images of the expanded gas, as a function of the driving frequency.
 The overlap between the two spin distributions is large enough even without the rf field to yield a condensate fraction of around $0.11$.
 We distinguish between three frequency regimes with qualitatively different behavior.
-At very low frequencies (yellow shading), we observe a quasi-static behavior with local equilibrium and no apparent change in the conditions of the gas.
-In the second regime of intermediate frequencies (blue shading), the driving clearly harms the superfluid.
-Initially, the atom number increases while the condensate fraction decreases.
-This indicates that the rf induces a sloshing motion (spin current) that reduces the evaporation efficiency and diminishes the spatial overlap between the spins.
-Around $\Omega/2\pi\approx100\mathrm{Hz}$, the atom number starts to decrease.
-We interpret this as a sign of increased heating due to atomic micro-motion.
-The revival of the condensate starts around $E_F/h\approx 750$Hz (where $h$ is Planck's constant), while the atom number starts to increase around $\Omega/2\pi\approx 3$kHz.
-As the frequency is further increased (pink shading), the number of atoms recovers to its initial value.
-The condensate fraction rises even above its initial value, an effect we attribute to a better spatial overlap between the spins in a uniform gas.
+At very low frequencies, we observe a quasi-static behavior with local equilibrium and no apparent change in the conditions of the gas.
+As the frequency is increased, we cross to the second regime, where the driving generates spin currents and micro-motion that clearly harms the superfluid.
+Initially, at around $\Omega\sim 100$Hz, the heating does not lead to a loss of atoms because the energy of the excitation is smaller than the trap depth.
+In fact, as the condensate fraction decreases, the number of detected atoms increases.
+This surprising behavior is a result of a partial correlation between the number of detected atoms following the pair-projection technique and the number of pairs.
+It exists since during the magnetic field ramping a small fraction of the pairs are lost, most likely to deeply bound molecular states.
+At higher frequencies, atoms have enough energy to leave the trap, but heating is gradually suppressed due to the scaling with $\Omega$ of the second-order process (see section \ref{Theory_sec}).
+In the third regime, defined by $\eta<1$, the loss decreases and the condensate revives.
+In the high frequency limit, where $\eta\ll 1$, the atom number returns to its initial value while the condensate fraction reaches an even higher value, an effect we attribute to a better spatial overlap between the spins in a uniform gas.